China

 First Impressions

 The train ride was our first real insight and it was interesting… there were security guards walking around very seriously.
 Passengers were silent and sitting properly on the train.
 It felt a little intimidating, actually.
-I couldn’t help but wonder if things were going to be as rigid, stern, and authoritarian as I had always heard about.
+I couldn’t help but wonder if things were going to be as rigid and authoritarian as I had always heard about.

 As we started to explore, we noticed nothing but carefree people all around.
 Families taking kids to the park to play in the middle of the day, old ladies dancing to music, and hacky sack circles forming randomly.
-There were scooters flying down the sidewalks, people going out for a run in their work clothes pants, and people spitting and farting in public without a care in the world.
+There were scooters flying down the sidewalks, people going out for a run in their work pants, and people spitting and farting in public without a care in the world.
 It wasn’t rigid at all and people here seemed happy, almost child-like, and certainly free from embarrassment.
 It was fun to see and brought a lot of laughter while we explored the cities.

 Our first mission when we arrived was to get a coat.
 We’d just come from the Dubai heat but now it was November in Beijing and we had to layer up quick.
 We went to the closest place we could find, which turned out to be our introduction to China malls!
 I am not sure why we’ve never heard anyone talk about these before, but they blow every other country’s malls out of the water.
 They are clean, orderly, massive, and full of random stuff you’d never think of.
 They’ve got western brands you’d see at home mixed with their own local stores.
 Each mall’s lowest floor was always a grocery store and the top 1-2 floors are packed with great restaurants.
 These weren’t ‘food court’ restaurants either, some of the best places we ate in China were in a mall.
 We enjoyed the malls so much, we started picking hotels based on close mall proximity.

 Another big surprise was coffee.
 You know by now we are pretty snobby with coffee and I fully expected we would just make coffee in the hotel while here.
 But the coffee scene here was nuts.
 They had tons of third-wave shops with drinks you’ve never even thought of.
 Cheese lattes, sparkling coconut Americanos, yuzu lemonade with espresso, and “dirty” coffees.
 Dirty coffees were essentially lattes or mochas where they pour hot espresso into very cold cream without mixing, so as you sip the temperature and flavor changes.
 It’s hard to explain but we loved them and started getting them all the time here.
 Every shop did things their own way which made each morning more exciting not knowing exactly what to expect when you ordered your drink.
-Mix in the amazing milk teas, we made drink stops 2 to 3 times a day.

 Food

 Another part of the challenge was all the types of food they eat.
-I tend to think we’re more adventurous eaters than the average person.
-(I ate spicy rabbit head; we had our fair share of century eggs.)
+I tend to think we’re more adventurous than the average person.
+(I ate spicy rabbit head and we had our fair share of century eggs.)
 But we would translate a lot of the menu only to find things like “spicy soft-shell turtle” or something called “baby fish”.
-Then you search ‘baby fish China food’ only to find out it’s what they call braised salamander.
+Then you search "baby fish China food" only to find out it’s what they call braised salamander.
 So like I said, food was a gamble.
-All of the sudden the “noodles with spicy meat paste” seems like a perfectly safe bet.
+That “noodles with spicy meat paste” now seems like a much safer bet.

 Also, everything we thought Chinese food was back home is a lie.
 Fried rice is completely different, if you can even find it.
 There’s no orange chicken, no egg rolls, and no fortune cookies.
 I guess Panda Express couldn’t get braised salamander to turn a profit.